2003–04 Bangladeshi cricket season

-The 2003–04 Bangladeshi cricket season featured the inaugural Test series in Bangladesh between Bangladesh and England.
+The 2003–04 Bangladeshi cricket season featured Bangladesh playing a Test series against England for the first time.

 International tours

 English Cricket team in Bangladesh

 England played 2 Test matches and 3 one day internationals (ODI) against Bangladesh.
-England won both the Test matches and won all three ODIs by 7 wickets.
+England won both the Test matches and won all three ODIs, winning each of the ODIs by 7 wickets.

 2004 ICC Under-19 World Cup

 During February and March 2004 Bangladesh hosted the 2004 ICC Under-19 Cricket World Cup.
 This tournament featured a number of future international players for Bangladesh, including Enamul Haque Jr who ended the tournament as the highest wicket taker.